-In mid of February this year the domestic equity market peaked in terms of price and has corrected at least, 8% so far.
-This gives a good opportunity for those who missed last year’s uptrend, to invest when prices have fallen.
+In mid of February 2021 the domesticmarket peaked in terms of price and had corrected at least 8%.
+This gives a good opportunity for those who missed 2020’s uptrend, to invest when prices have fallen.

-Now the market is reaching another peak when Nifty crossed 16000.
+Now the market is reaching another peak when Nifty crossed 16000 (as of August 2021).

-To invest more, you need to have what market players call – dry powder or cash.
-Some would say one should have sold when the market was at its peak and used that money to reinvest in equity as prices are falling.
+Tomore, you need to have what market players call – dry powder or cash.
+Some would say one should have sold when the market was at its peak and used that money to reinvest in as prices are falling.